rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 To begin, clone or [download the course repository](https://github.com/rgdonohue/web-mapping-short-course) to your computer.

 Clone or unzip the contents of the files in a known location (i.e., your Desktop or Documents).
-Briefly examine the contents of the directory named `module-01`.
+Briefly, examine the contents of the directory named `module-01`.

 ## Setting up a development environment

 There are many resources and tools for getting going with web mapping.
-But sometimes getting the development environment set up so you can write code and test your map is overlooked.
+But sometimes getting the development environment set up so you can write code and test your map is the first roadblock.
 Let's consider the principle components of a web development process:

 **A Web Browser**

-Web Mapping is an interesting form of Cartography in that we largely make the maps using the same medium with which we develop them.
+Web Mapping is an unusual form of Cartography in that we primarily make the maps using the same medium with which we develop them.
 The web browser is a crucial component of our technology stack.
 Most web map developers use Chrome or Firefox, as you should.
 Make sure your browser has installed recent updates.

-**Web Develper Tools**
+**Web Developer Tools**

 Modern web browsers come installed with web developer tools.
-These tools come loaded with funtionality allowing you to investigate how a web page or application is structured and performing within your browser.
+These tools come loaded with functionality allowing you to investigate how a web page or application is structured and performing within your browser.
 Read more about using the [Chrome DevTools](https://developer.chrome.com/devtools), and as always look for the shortcuts to open and close the toolbar in your browser (Cmd + i in Mac OS).

 ![Opening Chrome's Web Developer Tools'](lesson-images/open-developer-tools.png)
 **Figure 01.** Opening Chrome's Web Developer Tools.